guardian/typerighter/docs/decision-records/003-audit-rules.md

 We'd like to store a history of rule edits.
 The user stories we'd like to satisfy with this feature are:

 - As a rule owner, I'd like to be able to see the previous edits made to a rule, including
-  - what changed, and
+  - what changed,
-  - when.
+  - when,
+  - by whom.
+(PII may be subject to a retention period.)
 - As a rule owner, I'd like to be able to restore a previous version of a rule.

 There are a few ways we might model the data necessary to support these features in the database.